vsgobbi/news_api/README.md

 ### Using Google Cloud App Engine Python38 Standard Environment with MongoDB using libs as: <br>
- 'python3' standard, 'flask', 'pymongo', 'flask jwt'
+ 'python3 standard, 'flask' and 'pymongo'

 ## **Usage**
 #### Install venv: